SOAR-UWU/UWU-Blobfish/README.md

 **Note**: Resetting the environment is necessary if any `Dockerfile` is modified, or if `CONFIG_IMAGE_KEY` inside `.isaac_ros_common-config` is changed, in order for the changes to take effect.

+**Note**: For an alternative workflow using VSCode Dev Containers (which support Python Intellisense), you can use "> Dev Containers: Attach to Running Container...", see: <https://code.visualstudio.com/docs/devcontainers/attach-container>.

 ### Native ROS2

 Refer to the documentation on Google Drive.